lucasriondel/use-persisting-state-for-react-table/README.md

 ### Async Filters

 The hook provides a way to automatically validate filters values for `multi-select` or `select` variants based on values defined on the `columns` array.
-Those values can come asynchronously from an API and be validated after the first render:
+Those values can come asynchronously from an API and be validated after the first render.

+The `hasFinishedProcessingAsyncFilters` return value helps you know when all async filter validation and cleanup has completed:

 ```tsx
   const { data: filtersFromApi, isLoading: isFiltersLoading } = useQuery({